 Do They Play Nice Together?

 That, as they say, is a great question!
 Quite a few people ask about whether they can access Netflix streaming movies and other online content with their DISH system.
-As near as I’ve been able to figure so far, the answer is “maybe.”
+As near as I’ve been able to figure so far, the answer appears to be “yes.”

-The research I did on this subject indicated that things may be improving for DISH customers who would like to access Netflix streaming content, but first let’s talk about how it evolved.
+The research I did on this subject indicated that things have definitely improved for DISH customers who would like to access Netflix streaming content, but first let’s talk about how it evolved.

 The release of the DISH ViP922 DVR seems to have opened the doors to the possibility of viewing Netflix streaming content on a DISH system.
 Some more technically-savvy subscribers were able to view Netflix content on their ViP922 by installing special software on a PC that could make Netflix content available to other devices on the same local area network (LAN).
 They would then access the PC from the DVR and reportedly be able to watch Netflix streaming content.